camargo2000/fullstack-bank/README.md

 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />

-* Develop a frontend application with the next.js framework and TypeScript
+* Develop a frontend application with the Next.js framework and TypeScript
 * Use Sass and CSS Modules for frontend styling
 * Develop a RESTful API in Node.js with Express.js and TypeScript
 * Use an ORM
 * Use a PostgreSQL database
 * Document the API with Open API and the Swagger UI framework
 * Implement backend integration tests using Mocha.js, Chai.js and Sinon.js with 100% coverage
-* implement E2E tests with the Cypress framework in conjunction with the Testing Library
+* Implement E2E tests with the Cypress framework in conjunction with the Testing Library
 * Dockerize the application using Docker Compose
 <br />
 </details>